project-development-bit/projectdev-frontend/.vscode/README.md

 ---

-Happy coding with your fully configured Project Dev development environment! 🍔✨
+Happy coding with your fully configured Gigafaucet development environment! 🍔✨